Fix Internet Explorer (IE) 11 Crashes/Freezes in Windows 10/8/7PC Problems, Windows 10, Windows 7, Windows 8, Windows 8.1

 - Notice for any browser accidents

-If the browser stays fine, it means you are running Internet Explorer 11 on an out-dated or unsupported graphics driver, which needs to be resolved.
+If the browser stays fine, it means you are running Internet Explorer 11 on an out-of-date or unsupported graphics driver, which needs to be resolved.
 In order to make GPU rendering work and speed up your web page rendering, install the latest graphics drivers from the manufacturer’s website.

 Solution 2: Disable Add-ons for your Browser

 Buggy add-ons are a common cause for browser blows.
 Not only can they increase the browser’s startup and load time, they can also interfere with the application’s working and conflict its operations.
-To check whether these extensions are a cause for your Internet Explorer crashes, launch the browser without any add-on/toolbar and notice for any mishaps.
+To check whether these extensions are a cause for your Internet Explorer freezes/crashes, launch the browser without any add-on/toolbar and notice for any mishaps.
 If the program works fine, you can accuse these add-ons as the culprits.

 - Open the Run box (Windows + R) and type iexplore.exe -extoff.
 Hit Enter to launch your Internet Explorer 11 without add-ons